 In May of 1954, Martha Gotreau applied for (and subsequently received) permission to construct a platform of steel and concrete at the rear of 437-139 Marlborough to serve as a patio for the two houses.

-In June of 1967, Milton B. Popkin and Louis Grolnic purchased 437-439-441 Marlborough from Martha Gotreau.
+On June 29, 1967, 437-439-441 Marlborough were purchased from Martha Gotreau and Joffre Gotreau by Milton B. Popkin and Louis Grolnic.
 They continued to operate them as lodging houses.

-In May of 1983, prior to acquiring the property, the 437-439 Marlborough Street Trust applied for (and subsequently received) permission to convert 437 and 439 Marlborough into seven apartments each.
+On June 20, 1983, 437-439 Marlborough were purchased from Alan Humbert by Dorothy F. Wirth, trustee of the 437-439 Marlborough Street Trust.
+In May of 1983, prior to acquiring the property, she applied for (and subsequently received) permission to convert 437 and 439 Marlborough into seven apartments each.

-In August of 1983, Dorothy Wirth converted the houses into fourteen condominium units, seven units in each house, the 437-439 Marlborough Condominium.
+On August 29, 1983, Dorothy Wirth converted the houses into fourteen condominium units, seven units in each house, the 437-439 Marlborough Condominium.